-As of September 30, 2023 March 31, 2024, we had cash and cash equivalents totaling \$52.9 \$24.1 million, which compared to \$42.0 \$47.1 million as of December 31, 2022 December 31, 2023.
+As of March 31, 2024 June 30, 2024, we had cash and cash equivalents totaling \$24.1 \$25.2 million, which compared to \$47.1 million as of December 31, 2023.

-As of September 30, 2023 March 31, 2024, we had no borrowings outstanding under our ABL Facility, \$135.0 million principal amount of our 2026 Notes (as defined below) outstanding and other debt of \$3.2 \$2.9 million.
-Our reported interest expense included amortization of deferred financing costs of \$1.3 \$0.5 million during the first nine three months of 2023, 2024.
-For the first nine three months of 2023, 2024, our contractual cash interest expense was \$5.8 \$1.9 million, or approximately 6% of the average principal balance of debt outstanding.
+As of March 31, 2024 June 30, 2024, we had no borrowings outstanding under our ABL Facility, \$135.0 \$123.5 million principal amount of our 2026 Notes (as defined below) outstanding and other debt of \$2.9 million.
+Our reported interest expense included amortization of deferred financing costs of \$0.5 \$0.8 million during the first three six months of 2024.
+For the first three six months of 2024, our contractual cash interest expense was \$1.9 \$3.8 million, or approximately 6% of the average principal balance of debt outstanding.

 We believe that cash on-hand, cash flow from operations and borrowing capacity available under our ABL Facility will be sufficient to meet our liquidity needs in the coming twelve months.
 If our plans or assumptions change, or are inaccurate, we may need to raise additional capital.
 Our ability to obtain capital for additional projects to implement our growth strategy over the longer term will depend upon our future operating performance, financial condition and, more broadly, on the availability of equity and debt financing.
 Capital availability will be affected by prevailing conditions in our industry, the global economy, the global banking and financial markets, stakeholder scrutiny of ESG matters and other factors, many of which are beyond our control.
-In this regard, the effect of the four multiple U.S. bank failures which occurred in March, May and July 2023 resulted in significant disruptions to global banking and financial markets.
+In this regard, the effect of multiple U.S. bank failures in 2023 resulted in significant disruptions to global banking and financial markets.
 For companies like ours that support the energy industry, these disruptions negatively impacted the value of our common stock and may reduce our ability to access capital in the bank and capital markets or result in such capital being available on less favorable terms, which could in the future negatively affect our liquidity.

-On March 21, 2022 March 6, 2024, the SEC proposed new finalized rules relating to the disclosure of a range of climate-related information and risks.
-A final rule is expected (the "Rules").
+On March 6, 2024, the SEC finalized rules relating to the disclosure of a range of climate-related information (the "Rules").
 The Rules were temporarily stayed by the SEC on April 4, 2024 pending judicial review.
-While subject to be released ongoing litigation, these new disclosure requirements are currently effective for us beginning with the year ending December 31, 2026, phased in the fourth quarter of 2023, but we cannot predict the final form and substance of the rule and its requirements at this time over a five-year period.
-The ultimate impact on our business is uncertain and, upon finalization, but we and our customers may incur increased compliance costs related to the assessment and disclosure of climate-related risks.
+While subject to ongoing litigation, these new disclosure requirements are currently effective for us beginning with the year ending December 31, 2026, phased in over a five-year period.
+The ultimate impact on our business is uncertain but we and our customers may incur increased compliance costs related to the assessment and disclosure of climate-related risks.
 We may also face increased litigation risks related to disclosures made pursuant to the rule if finalized as proposed.
 In addition, enhanced climate disclosure requirements could accelerate the trend of certain stakeholders and lenders in restricting access to capital or seeking more stringent conditions with respect to their investments in us, our customers and other companies like ours that support the energy industry.
 For more information on our risks related to climate change, see the risk factors in "Part I, Item 1A.
-Risk Factors" included in our 2023 Annual Report on Form 10-K for the year ended December 31, 2022 titled, "Our and our customers' operations are subject to a series of risks arising out of the threat of climate change that could result in increased operating costs, limit the areas in which oil and natural gas production may occur, and reduce demand for the products and services we provide," "The Inflation Reduction Act of 2022 could accelerate the transition to a low carbon economy" and "Increasing could impose new costs on our customers' operations" and "Increasing attention to ESG matters may impact our business."
+Risk Factors" included in our 2023 Annual Report on Form 10-K titled, "Our and our customers' operations are subject to a series of risks arising out of the threat of climate change that could result in increased operating costs, limit the areas in which oil and natural gas production may occur, and reduce demand for the products and services we provide," "The Inflation Reduction Act of 2022 could accelerate the transition to a low carbon economy and could impose new costs on our customers' operations" and "Increasing attention to ESG matters may impact our business."